wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

     *   (d) a photograph, film, negative, tape, disk, or other device in which 1 or more visual images are embodied or stored so as to be capable (with or without the aid of equipment) of being reproduced.

-    (5) A person who fails without reasonable cause to comply with a requirement made under subsection (1) commits an offence and is liable to a fine not exceeding $1,000\.
+    (5) A person who fails without reasonable cause to comply with a requirement made under subsection (1) commits an offence and is liable on conviction to a fine not exceeding $1,000\.

-    Section 58: substituted, on 9 June 1999, by [section 7][713] of the Maritime Transport Amendment Act 1999 (1999 No 68).
+    Section 58: substituted, on 9 June 1999, by [section 7][714] of the Maritime Transport Amendment Act 1999 (1999 No 68).

+    Section 58(5): amended, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 59 Additional powers of investigation